Jmcgee01125/kitserv/README.md

 ## Usage

-**For security reasons, it is HIGHLY RECOMMENDED that any publicly-facing FileKit instance be run behind a reverse proxy to provide TLS support.**\
+**For security reasons, it is STRONGLY RECOMMENDED that any publicly-facing FileKit instance be run behind a reverse proxy to provide TLS support.**\
 FileKit does not provide in-flight encryption as part of its services.